dfdwebsites/React-Eshop/README.md

     change the start method in the package.json to start the server with nodemon with adding "start": "nodemon server.js" in script putting the data in the backend folder so we fetch the data from server instead of hardcodding it

+### 5. fetch the products from backend

+    add "proxy": "http://localhost:5000", in your package.json in frontend change the url to your url of your server instal axios
+    use useState and useEffect hooks to fetch data from backend